gesslar/glpu/doc/wiki/simul_efun/arrays.md

 ### PARAMETERS

-    mixed[] arr - The array from which elements will be removed and to which new elements may be added. int start - The zero-based index at which to start changing the array.
-If negative, it will begin that many elements from the end. int delete_count - The number of elements to remove from the array, starting from the index specified by start.
-If delete_count is 0, no elements are removed. mixed[] [items_to_add] - An array of elements to add to the array at the start index.
+* `mixed[] arr` - The array from which elements will be removed and to which new elements may be added.
+* `int start` - The zero-based index at which to start changing the array.
+If negative, it will begin that many elements from the end.
+* `int delete_count` - The number of elements to remove from the array, starting from the index specified by start.
+If delete_count is 0, no elements are removed.
+* `mixed[] [items_to_add]` - An array of elements to add to the array at the start index.
 Can be omitted or passed as null if no elements are to be added.

-### RETURNS

-    mixed[] - A new array reflecting the desired modifications.

 ## DESCRIPTION